GPT1 – Improving Language Understanding by Generative Pre-Training

 {'input_ids': tensor([[3570, 240, 547, 2585, 544, 4957, 488]]), 'attention_mask': tensor([[1, 1, 1, 1, 1, 1, 1]])}

-As you can see with the two tokenizers you get the same tokens.
-So to make the code more general, so that if you change the ckeckpoints, you don't have to change the code, let's use AutoTokenizer.
+As can be seen with the two tokenizers, the same tokens are obtained.
+So, to make the code more general, so that if the checkpoints change, there is no need to change the code, we will use AutoTokenizer

 device = torch.device("cuda" if torch.cuda.is_available() else "cpu")